chrisdonahue/ddc/README.md

 1. Generate chart `.pkl` files (this may take a while): `./all.sh ./sml_onset_1_chart.sh`
 1. Train a step placement (onset detection) model on a dataset: `./sml_onset_2_train.sh fraxtil`
 1. Train a step selection (symbolic) model on a dataset: `./sml_sym_2_train.sh fraxtil`
+1. Train and evaluate a Laplace-smoothed 5gram model on a dataset: `./sml_sym_2_mark.sh fraxtil 5`